elesiuta/elfs/README.md

 ```
 usage: elfs [options] [command [initial-arguments ...]]

-Enhanced aLiases For Shells
+Almost, but not quite, entirely unlike aliases

 optional arguments:
   -h, --help         show this help message and exit
-  -c                add the command to your spellbook
+  -c name            add the command to your spellbook
+  -cc name desc      also add description with command
-  -cc name desc rs  add the command to your spellbook with comments
+  -ccc name desc rs  also add replace-str with command
   -d path            add a directory path to your config
   -e .ext path       add an extension and the path to an executable for it
   -l, --list         list entire collection (or specify: cmd, dir, ext, files)
   -s, --search       search entire collection for command
   -n, --dry-run      print command instead of executing it
+  --version          show program's version number and exit
 ```
 ### Usage Notes
 - Runs on any platform with python 3